-Established in 1960 as Taifa, The Daily Nation or Nation is a Kenyan newspaper headquartered in Nairobi, Kenya, and published by Nation Media Group.
+Established in 1960 as Taifa, The Daily Nation or Nation is a Kenyan newspaper headquartered in Nairobi, Kenya, published by Nation Media Group.
 The Daily Nation covers current affairs, politics, lifestyle, entertainment, and sports.
-It was founded by British Colonial government officer Charles Hayes and later bought by Aga Khan who is also the founder of Nation Media Group.
+It was founded by British Colonial government officer Charles Hayes and later bought by Aga Khan, the founder of Nation Media Group.

 Funded by / Ownership

 Nation Media Group owns The Daily Nation.
-The group also owns Business Daily, The East African, Taifa Leo, NTV, QFM, among others.
+The group also owns Business Daily, The East African, Taifa Leo, NTV, and QFM.
 The owner of Nation Media Group is Aga Khan.
 Revenue is derived through advertising.

 Analysis / Bias

-In 2018, three television stations (Citizen TV, Inooro TV, NTV) were shut down by the government because they planned to live-stream the symbolic presidential inauguration of opposition leader Raila Odinga.
+In 2018, the government shut down three television stations (Citizen TV, Inooro TV, NTV) because they planned to live-stream the symbolic presidential inauguration of opposition leader Raila Odinga.
 Odinga (leader of the left-wing opposition party NASA) accused President Uhuru Kenyatta (right-wing leader of the ruling political party Jubilee) of stealing the election.
-Further, three NTV journalists, Linus Kaikai, Larry Madowo, and Ken Mijungu spent the night at the Nation Media Group headquarters in Nairobi to avoid arrest.
+Further, three NTV journalists, Linus Kaikai, Larry Madowo, and Ken Mijungu, spent the night at the Nation Media Group headquarters in Nairobi to avoid arrest.
 Nation Media Group operates the television outlet NTV and is also the owner of the Daily Nation and their respective websites.
-Further, in April 2018, eight columnists resigned accusing “management of letting the government interfere in decisions about the coverage of a heated presidential election last year.”
+Further, in April 2018, eight columnists resigned, accusing “management of letting the government interfere in decisions about the coverage of a heated presidential election last year.”

-In review, Daily Nation reports local/national news with minimal use of loaded wording and reports factually such as this Scare as car plunges into the ocean in Mombasa.
+In review, Daily Nation reports local/national news with minimal use of loaded wording and reports factually, such as this Scare as car plunges into the ocean in Mombasa.
 World news is generally republished from AFP.
-When it comes to sourcing The Daily Nation rarely hyperlinks to external sources.
+The Daily Nation rarely hyperlinks to external sources when it comes to sourcing.